Job Futures Québec

 The occupational title is usually the first step in finding out about a specific occupation.
 This section displays the main occupational titles used by people in the selected occupation.
 The National Occupation Classification (NOC) search engine lists over 30,000 occupational titles, classified according to 520 occupational groups.

-The number of jobs has risen fairly sharply between the middle of the 1990s and 2002, increased less rapidly until 2008, decreased in 2009 because of the recession and left up in 2010 and 2011.
-In light of the trends that affect job growth in Quebec, as presented in this analysis, it is expected that the number of jobs should increase on average by 0.7% per year over the forecast period (2012-2016), a much slower rate than in the last ten years (1.4% annually, on average, even taking into account the 1% decline in employment in 2009).
+The number of jobs has risen fairly sharply between the middle of the 1990s and 2002, increased less rapidly until 2008, decreased in 2009 because of the recession and left up from 2010 to 2012.
+In light of the trends that affect job growth in Quebec, as presented in this analysis, it is expected that the number of jobs should increase on average by 0.8% per year over the forecast period (2013-2017), a much slower rate than in the last ten years (1.1% annually, on average, even taking into account the 0.8% decline in employment in 2009).
 This drop in the level of employment growth can be explained primarily by the aging workforce.

 Sources of Employment